-the development of vocational courses which qualified for university entrance; and an increase in the number of full-time vocational schools.
-28
+the development of vocational courses which qualified for university entrance; and an increase in the number of full-time vocational schools.28

 The final draft of the report was passed in June 1973 and agreed in November 1973 by the Federal and Länder governments.
-As the first outline plan conceived jointly by the Federal and Länder governments the General Plan for Education (Bildungsgesamptplan)21 established the principles on which the organisational and internal reforms to the educational and training systems were to be based.
+As the first outline plan conceived jointly by the Federal and Lander governments the (Bildungsgesamptplan)21 Plan for Education General established the principles on which the organisational and internal reforms to the educational and training systems were to be based.